 ILUF Group Editors

-Colonel Holman has 2000 hours of flying time in gliders, small civilian aircraft and military jet aircraft.
-He is an avid mid-pack runner.
+Rob is a graduate of the Royal Military College of Canada (B.Eng.
+(Engineering Physics)), Queen’s University (LL.B.) and McGill University (LL.M. in International Air and Space Law).
+He has logged 2000 hours of flying time in gliders, small civilian aircraft and military jet aircraft.
 He lives in Ottawa with his wife and their three children.

 Heather Harrison Dinniss